mmistakes/minimal-mistakes/_posts/2022-08-10-zio-streams.md

 markdown files, extract words identified as tags, and then regenerate those files with tag-related metadata injected back into them.

+If you're interested in learning the ZIO core library, check out the Rock the JVM [ZIO course](https://rockthejvm.com/p/zio).

 ## Set up

 We're going to base this discussion off of the latest ZIO 2.0 code, which was